25prabhu10/notes/docs/Concepts/AWS/AWS_VPC.md

   - Rules only include IP addresses

 - Security Groups

-  - A firewall that controls traffic to and from an ENI / an EC2 Instance
+  - Act as virtual firewall that controls traffic to and from an ENI / an EC2 Instance
   - Can have only ALLOW rules
   - Rules include IP addresses and other security groups
+  - Each instance can have up to 5 security groups

 ## Network ACLs vs Security Groups